What is an Information Security Management System (ISMS) and how does it relate to ISO 27001?

 There are four sources of costs to consider when assessing the budget required and putting a business case together.

-- Cost of consultancy and/or training - Depending on the current level of knowledge on implementing management system standards and information security, you may need to hire consultants or send staff on training courses.
-Have a look at our pricing page to give you an idea.
+- Cost of consultancy and/or training: Depending on the current level of knowledge on implementing management system standards and information security, you may need to hire consultants or send staff on training courses.

 Will I need to invest in new technology?

-Note that when making a decision on controls to implement, the relative costs and expected benefits of each control, considered both individually and in relation to other controls, should be taken into account.
+Note that when deciding on controls to implement, the relative costs and expected benefits of each control, considered both individually and in relation to other controls, should be taken into account.
 Thatâs why ISO 27001 is scalable and can apply to very small micro-businesses as well as large global organisations.

 How long will it take to implement?